ye-kyaw-thu/MSL4Emergency/README.md

 # MSL4Emergency
 Myanmar Sign Language Corpus for Emergency Domain
-(We already uploaded some text files to Github but MSL videos are still preparing/uploading.
+(We already uploaded some text files to Github but MSL videos are still uploading.
+FYI: in total 558 videos.
 Please wait!)